luck02/dibbler/README.md

 * Will use Redis key value store to keep client credentials and use watch / exec to ensure no concurrent modification of the amount of cash remaining in a given campaign.

 ToDo:
+* Modify handler to returned from a closure with a channel that receives polled updates for campaign data.
+This will prevent the need to reload all campaigns on every request.
 * (done) Refactor all the bad naming (otbBlah).
 Not meaningfull (and wrong acronym anyways)
 * (done) Finish the concrete redis datalayer.
 I have this more or less working but I'm pretty sure it will be cleaner as a json representation for the base model object + a json representation of the target object and 2 key value pairs for: TargetType and RemainingAmount
 * (Partially done) Add a Log object that pipes to whatever implements a log interface.
 Initially this will pipe to ./log.txt but a later implementation would likely pipe to a message queue like AWS Kinesis or Kafka or Rabbit to be handled elsewhere.
 I settled for a simple log interface that really only logs events at the top level.
 For a proof of concept this is enough to start.